skypjack/entt/README.md

 An entity (the _E_ of an _ECS_) is an opaque identifier that users should just use as-is and store around if needed.
-Do not try to inspect an entity identifier, its type can change in future and a registry offers all the functionalities to query them out-of-the-box.
+Do not try to inspect an entity identifier, its format can change in future and a registry offers all the functionalities to query them out-of-the-box.
 The underlying type of an entity (either `std::uint16_t`, `std::uint32_t` or `std::uint64_t`) can be specified when defining a registry (actually the `DefaultRegistry` is nothing more than a